Intro – how did we get to Indonesia?

 We initially thought about Thailand and Bali, but we weren’t able to find a good time to go.
 Although they are very close to each other, their climates are very different: when it’s the rainy season in Bali, it’s the dry one in Thailand and the other way around.
 No matter how much we analyzed this, we were going to find rain somewhere.
 So we decided to go to Bali.

 Thinking of going to Thailand?
 Check out this awesome post from my fellow blogger Katie at That Bangkok Life!
 She really knows which are the most beautiful places in Thailand and the best free things to do in Bangkok.

 And because we’re not the type of people that only go somewhere to stay in a resort and lay on a beach for two weeks, we decided to have a circuit kind of trip, also taking into account the fact that we needed a one-entry visa to get into the country, so we weren’t able to make an itinerary for multiple countries.

 And we started looking.
-After a huge amount of time invested in looking into this and rough negotiation, we finally decided the itinerary:
+After a huge amount of time invested in looking into this and rough negotiation, we finally decided on the itinerary:

 - Yogyakarta – to visit two amazing temples